-Next up is “Optimize CSS Code?”, which will take all CSS files loaded by a theme and plugins, and combine them into one file, then compress that file down.
+Next up is “Optimize CSS Code?”, which will take all CSS files loaded with a theme and plugins, and combine them into one file, then compress that file down.
 Checking this will go a long way towards speeding up your site.
 You can also check the “Generate data: URIs for images?” if you are only using a few background images in your CSS, which may speed things up a bit.
-But in general, this is a microptimization that is not entirely necessary.
-The last option is a text field where you can enter in the URL of your CDN (like Amazon AWS or MaxCDN).
+But in general, this is a micro-optimization that is not entirely necessary.
+The last option is a text field where you can enter the URL of your CDN (like Amazon AWS or MaxCDN).
 If you’re not using one, just ignore this.

 Just checking these three boxes will speed up your page quite a bit.
-You can go ahead and visit your site to see it in action, and make sure you are not running into problems.
+You can go ahead and visit your site to see it in action and make sure you are not running into problems.

 The CSS section has similar options, allowing you to specify where to look for CSS files and add to a list of files to ignore.
 It also has two options to inline your CSS.
-This is for advanced front-end developers that want to inline critical CSS and move the rest to the footer of the page, so that the CSS is not “render-blocking”.
-If you have a chunk of this CSS you can click the “Inline and Defer CSS” checkbox, and then copy and paste it in the provided textarea.
+This is for advanced front-end developers that want to inline critical CSS and move the rest to the footer of the page so that the CSS is not “render-blocking”.
+If you have a chunk of this CSS you can click the “Inline and Defer CSS” checkbox, and then copy and paste it in the provided text area.
 Or you can “Inline all CSS” which will take your entire stylesheet and inline it in the header section of your site.
 This is really not recommended.